Sashité for Developers

 General Gameplay Notation (GGN) Specification

 General Gameplay Notation (GGN) is a rule-agnostic, JSON-based format for describing Mechanically Possible Moves (also called Pseudo-Legal Moves) in abstract strategy board games.
-GGN encodes the nominal movement capabilities of pieces based on their Name, State, and Style attributes, along with environmental pre-conditions required for those movements.
+GGN encodes the nominal movement capabilities of Pieces based on their Piece Name, Piece State, and Piece Style attributes, along with environmental pre-conditions required for those movements.

-As defined in the Sashité Protocol, the move hierarchy progresses from Protocol-Valid Moves (respecting fundamental invariants) to Mechanically Possible Moves (adding piece capabilities) to Legal Moves (adding rule-specific constraints).
-GGN operates at the Mechanically Possible Move level, encoding what pieces can do geometrically without incorporating game-specific rules like check constraints, historical conditions, or win/loss implications.
+As defined in the Glossary, the Move hierarchy progresses from Protocol-Valid Moves (respecting fundamental invariants) to Pseudo-Legal Moves (adding Piece capabilities) to Legal Moves (adding Rule System-specific constraints).
+GGN operates at the Pseudo-Legal Move level, encoding what Pieces can do geometrically without incorporating Game-specific rules like check constraints, historical conditions, or win/loss implications.

 GGN builds upon four foundational Sashité specifications: